vemund0507/SDG-ontology-visualizer/README.md

 Run: ``yarn`` in both _/backend_ and _/frontend_ to install dependencies

 Local development is possible both with and without Docker.
-- Without docker: Run ``yarn start`` in the _/backend_ and go to url: _localhost:7200_
+- Without Docker: Run ``yarn start`` in the _/backend_ and go to url: _localhost:7200_
   - If prompted with a login page: Log in with details provided in _.env_ file in the _/backend_ folder.
 If the file is missing, follow the installation guide, section A.3 Local development.
-  - NOTE: Local changes still needs to be deployed with Docker for the to be deployed website to be updated.
+  - NOTE: Docker is still required to deploy local changes to the hosted website.
 - With Docker: Follow the installation guide, section A.3 Local development
   - NOTE: Every time the ontology is updated, the data needs to be updated with the follong command: Run ``python3 datagen.py`` in _/utils_ folder (image below).